 - 9/11 Memorial, Ground Zero and optional museum entry

 For a truly hassle free day, you may opt for one of the two excellent tours below.
-They include guided visit to the Statue of Liberty, Ellis Island, 9/11 Memorial, One World Observatory and the Oculus.
+They include guided visit to the Statue of Liberty, Ellis Island, 9/11 Memorial and Museum, One World Observatory and the Oculus.
 In other words, most of the attractions on your day 1 New York itinerary.

 - Statue of Liberty Tour, Ellis Island, & 9/11 Memorial Tour with 9/11 Museum Tickets